Return of the Ancients

 Tablets you collect from precursor-tower bosses let you add a mechanic to every map in the tower's area-of-effect.
 The phase you're in determines how to stack them:

 • Early — one mechanic per map (your character isn't ready for stacked density).
-Pick the one matching the gap you most need to fill: The Runes of Aldur for gear, Ritual for uniques, Breach for jewellery.
+Pick the one matching the gap you most need to fill: The Runes of Aldur for gear, Ritual for uniques, Breach for jewellery, Abyss for raw currency.

 • Mid — two mechanics per map.
 Common combinations: Breach + Delirium (jewel-focused), Breach + Abyss (currency-focused), Abyss + Delirium (crafting-focused).